Jigsaw5063/PatchModem/README.md

 ## Verified
 - **LG V60**, ATT - Mexico City > 5G - VoLTE & VoWiFi
-- LG V60, ATT - Orange Romania - VoLTE & VoWiFi & 5G
+- LG V60, ATT - Orange, Romania, T-Mobile - VoLTE & VoWiFi & 5G
-- LG V60, ATT - Orange T-Mobile - VoLTE & VoWiFi
+- LG V60,

 # Patched modem images
 - If you don't have root you can use [Patched Modem image](https://forum.xda-developers.com/t/modem-patched-or-pdc-tool-fixed-lte-mobile-data.4537979/) also you can comment there for your feedback.